 Some hostels may choose to offer accommodation in exchange for labour and can come forms such as;

-Free accommodation, food and staff discounts for volunteers and interns in exchange for temporary voluntary work.
+b) Free accommodation, food and staff discounts for volunteers and interns in exchange for temporary voluntary work.

-No accommodation offered but paid work and in some cases staff discounts.
+c) No accommodation offered but paid work and in some cases staff discounts.

 These are the most common cases I’ve come across when meeting other people who have worked/volunteered at hostels.
-At the moment I work at a hostel, accommodation isn’t included but it is a paid gig and I get a lot of generous perks.

 If you bag a paid job in exchange for free accommodation then your laughing!

-If money isn’t an issue but would still to help out, then volunteering is definitely a great way to go.
+If money isn’t an issue but you would still to help out, then volunteering is definitely a great way to go.